Governor Dayton addresses a joint convention of the Minnesota legislature at his 2014 State of the State Address

 A storm cloud looms over Minnesota water.
 Photo credit to Flickr user JCK.

-When severe weather is forecasted, are you prepared?
+When severe weather is in the forecast, are you prepared?
 Governor Dayton declared this week to be “Severe Weather Awareness Week” to ensure that Minnesotans know how to protect themselves and their property during severe weather events.

 Severe weather such as tornadoes, hail, winds, floods, and heat waves take physical, emotional and financial tolls on Minnesotans each year.
 In 2010, Minnesota set a state record with 104 tornadoes across the state, many of which left behind disastrous wreckage.
 Understanding the threat of severe weather and knowing how to react is essential and can even save lives.